Clear brand message + compelling content = Results!

 Virtually every small business owner can benefit by gaining more objectivity, clarity, and focus on their brand message.
 This was the case for Christie Ward, CSP.
 Since 1999, Christie has owned a thriving speaking and training business.
 Yet she needed just a bit of help connecting the dots for her brand message.

 As Christie prepared for a complete website makeover, she realized she needed a tagline – a compelling promise statement that would “speak” to her prospective clients.
 We started with a deep-dive interview to discuss her target market, their needs, and her unique skills.
-In short, why clients rely on Christie Ward when grappling with team issues.
+In short, why do clients rely on Christie Ward when grappling with their serious team issues?

 At the end of our in-depth call, we brainstormed key concepts and on-target phrases.
 We arrived at this powerful tagline: